-The use of physical restraint5
+The use of physical restraint

 Restraint should be used to achieve a definitive purpose e.g. transfer to hospital/cell/vehicle and not used as a method to 'contain' the individual.
-The application of restraint may result in sudden cardiac arrest secondary to rise in catecholamines and on a background of acidosis.
-This cannot be predicted, nor avoided.
+The application of restraint may result in sudden cardiac arrest secondary to a rise in catecholamines and on a background of possible acidosis.

 A number of physical skills may be used in the management of disturbed or violent detainees.
-The level of force applied must be justifiable, appropriate, reasonable and proportionate to the specific situation, should be applied for the minimum possible amount of time and be the least restrictive option to meet the need.
+The level of force applied must be justifiable, appropriate, reasonable and proportionate to the specific situation, and should be applied for the minimum possible amount of time and be the least restrictive option to achieve the objective.
 However, it must be recognised that restraint per se is dangerous.
 Whenever a HCP considers that restraint may be required it should be discussed with a senior police officer who should take the lead in any procedures adopted.
 However, it is the responsibility of the HCP to advise how and to what extent allowances should be made for the detainee's physical health, degree of frailty, or developmental age.